opl-/reddit-fools-2020/docs-gremlins.md

 Uses WWW form encoding.

-* `note` - The note.
-Has to be between 20 and 100 characters (according to the frontend).
+* `note` - The new answer for this user.
+Must to be between 20 and 100 characters (this is enforced by the backend).

 #### Response